 - The Product Security and Telecommunications Infrastructure Act 2022 ("the Act"), which became law in December 2022, seeks to ensure that consumer connectable devices are better protected from cyberattacks and are designed more securely at the manufacturing stage against cyber-attacks.
-It also aims to improve digital connectivity for individuals and businesses. - The Act's provisions are being brought into force piecemeal by regulations.
-Two sets of commencement regulations have been made so far in 2023, with a third set of regulations in draft and expected to come into force in April 2024. - The new law defines applicable products (clarifying that the Act covers specifically those products related to the Internet of Things (IoT), such as smart TVs, security cameras, and alarm systems), grants powers to specify product requirements, imposes duties on relevant persons (manufacturers, importers, and distributors), and confers enforcement powers on the Secretary of State (such as fines of £10 million or 4% of global revenues, compliance and stop notices).
+It also aims to improve digital connectivity for individuals and businesses. - The Act is complemented by the Product Security and Telecommunications Infrastructure (Security Requirements for Relevant Connectable Products) Regulations 2023 ("the Regulations"), which were introduced in September 2023.
+The Regulations specify the requirements for manufacturers' compliance with the Act. - The new law defines applicable products (clarifying that the Act covers specifically those products related to the Internet of Things (IoT), such as smart TVs, security cameras, and alarm systems), grants powers to specify product requirements, imposes duties on relevant persons (manufacturers, importers, and distributors), and confers enforcement powers on the Secretary of State (such as fines of £10 million or 4% of global revenues, compliance and stop notices).